Lord Havok: Earth-8

 Following Infinite Crisis and 52, another universe's Lord Havok and the Extremists are located on Earth-8, now under virtual global control by the United States of Angor, apart from an ominous "Russian wasteland", known as Slovekia, in which the Extremists reside.
-In Countdown #29, they capture Jason Todd, Donna Troy, Kyle Rayner, and "Bob" the Monitor, but are distracted by the arrival of Bob's overzealous brother, who attempts to kill the captives.
+In Countdown #29, they capture Jason Todd, Donna Troy, Kyle Rayner, and "Bob" the Monitor, but are distracted by the arrival of Bob's brother, who attempts to kill the captives.
 Not long after, the Extremists are offered membership in Monarch's army.
-Though Havok violently refuses at first, he later agrees, and becomes Monarch's second-in-command.
-The Extremists are featured in a 6-part miniseries, which ties in with Countdown.
-In #1, the origin of Havok and the new Extremists is revealed; they were superbeings refusing to submit to the Metahuman Act, a government mandate requiring all Metahumans to submit to government control.
+Though Havok refuses at first, he later agrees, and becomes Monarch's second-in-command.
+The Extremists are featured in a miniseries which ties in with Countdown to Final Crisis.
+In #1, the origin of Havok and the new Extremists is revealed; they were superbeings refusing to submit to the Metahuman Act, a government mandate requiring all metahumans to submit to government control.
 After Havok's refusal, Monarch begins destroying places of great importance to the Extremists, which Havok dismisses as "acceptable losses", much to the chagrin of the Extremists.

-In #6, Havok's origin is revealed; Alexi Nikolai was born the son of the czar of Russia.
-There were complications in the delivery, and he was born disfigured.
-His father, disgusted by his son, attempted to kill him, but was stopped by his wife, who later sent Alexi away to escape the czar's wrath.
-As he grew, Alexi developed a talent for designing machines and androids, and in college even created a malleable liquid-metal skin that he could control with his mind.
-Some time later, Alexi's father discovered that his wife had been sending Alexi money, and killed her.
-Angered at the loss of the one person who he loved, Alexi returned to his homeland, and used his new technology to kill his father.
-He then gives the Russian people 24 hours to evacuate before massive devices of his own invention eradicate Russia.
+In #6, it is revealed that Havok was originally Alexi Nikolai, the son of the czar of Russia, who was born disfigured and almost killed before his mother sent him away to escape the czar's wrath.
+As he grew, Nikolai developed a talent for designing machines and androids and created a malleable, mentally controlled metallic skin.
+After his mother kills his father, Nikolai kills him in revenge and intends to destroy Russia.

 As the Meta-Militia and Monarch's forces attack the Extremists' headquarters, Havok reveals his trap: he has purposefully let the attacking metahumans into the base to lure them into a power-nullifying chamber.
 After decimating all but Monarch and Americommando (who is apprehended by Bluejay, who rebelled against the Meta-Militia), Havok agreed to join Monarch's forces.

 In Countdown to Final Crisis #17, the Extremists are involved in Monarch's attack on Earth-51.
-In #13, Monarch's armor is breached by Superman-Prime and the entire Universe 51 is annihilated, however LHAE #6 reveals that Havok was able to siphon away a small amount of Monarch's power, allowing him to teleport away the Extremists and himself to a new base of operations within Angor's moon, a split second before Universe 51 was destroyed.
+In #13, Monarch's armor is breached by Superman-Prime and the entire Universe 51 is annihilated, however LHAE #6 reveals that Havok siphoned part of Monarch's power, allowing him to teleport away the Extremists and himself to a new base of operations within Angor's moon before Earth-51 was destroyed.
 Havok then reveals his intent to conquer the different worlds of the Multiverse.